 Other common forms of divination that you could look into are pendulums (I love these as well), reading tea leaves, scrying, automatic writing, numerology, astrology, palmistry, dowsing, and runecasting (amongst many more).

-Crystals are all the rage right now.
+Crystals are trending right now.
 I’m finding them on every shelf in main supermarkets, mainly with the intent of decor.

-I have mainly used crystals to ground myself, open chakras, and for healing my womb energy.
+I have mainly used crystals to ground myself, open chakras, and for healing energy.

 Here is a small list of my top favorite crystals to work with: